Introduction

 Etiology

-A variety of etiologies for adrenal cortical hyperplasia has been described, including adrenocorticotropic hormone (ACTH)-dependent and ACTH-independent causes, such as congenital adrenal hyperplasia.
+Various etiologies of adrenal cortical hyperplasia are described and are typically classified into adrenocorticotropic hormone (ACTH)-dependent and ACTH-independent causes.
 Moreover, many other disorders masquerade with the signs and symptoms of adrenal cortical hyperplasia.
+While the most common etiology of Cushing syndrome is the exogenous administration of corticosteroids, endogenous etiologies are commonly encountered.

-ACTH-independent hypercortisolism or adrenal-originated Cushing syndrome may occur due to conditions including primary pigmented nodular adrenal disease (PPNAD) or ACTH-independent macronodular adrenal hyperplasia.
-PPNAD is categorized into those with or without association with the Carney complex.
-ACTH-independent macronodular adrenal hyperplasia presents in the late 40s, mostly in male patients, and is characterized by extremely enlarged adrenal glands, up to 20 to 25 times normal.[6][7]
+ACTH-independent hypercortisolism, or adrenal-originating Cushing syndrome, may occur due to conditions including primary pigmented nodular adrenal disease (PPNAD) or ACTH-independent macronodular adrenal hyperplasia.
+PPNAD is categorized as with or without association with Carney complex.
+ACTH-independent macronodular adrenal hyperplasia presents in the late 40s, is more common in men, and is characterized by extremely enlarged adrenal glands—up to 20 to 25 times normal.[6][7]

 Carney Complex and Adrenal Hypercorticoplasia

-Clinical presentation is variable even within families, and diagnosis is often delayed, sometimes by decades, due to a lack of knowledge regarding this rare condition.
-Currently, about 750 cases are known worldwide, but many more undiagnosed cases likely exist.
-The constellation of symptoms includes 4 major criteria:[11]
+The clinical presentation of CNC is variable even within families, and diagnosis is often delayed, sometimes by decades, due to a lack of knowledge regarding this rare condition.
+Currently, about 750 cases have been described worldwide, but many more undiagnosed cases likely exist.
+The constellation of symptoms includes 4 major criteria:

-2. Endocrine tumors: Primary Pigmented Nodular Adrenocortical Disease (PPNAD) is the most common endocrine finding in CNC.
-Less common findings include, growth hormone-secreting pituitary adenomas, , thyroid adenomas, and thyroid carcinomas.
+- Endocrine tumors: PPNAD is the most common endocrine finding in CNC.
+Less common findings include growth hormone-secreting pituitary adenomas, thyroid adenomas, and thyroid carcinomas.

-3. Myxomas: These include cardiac (most importantly) myxomas, breast myxomatosis, osteochondromyxomas, and cutaneous and mucosal myxomas.
+- Myxomas: These include cardiac myxomas (most importantly), breast myxomatosis, osteochondromyxomas, and cutaneous and mucosal myxomas.

-4. Nonendocrine tumors: These include psammomatous melanotic schwannomas, ovarian cysts, testicular large cell calcifying Sertoli cells, and breast ductal adenomas.
+- Nonendocrine tumors: These include psammomatous melanotic schwannomas, ovarian cysts, testicular large-cell calcifying Sertoli cells, and breast ductal adenomas.[11]

 Epidemiology

-Many studies show an incidence of adrenal nodules of up to 10% in the elderly population.[12]
-Benign adrenal adenomas are rarely seen in patients younger than 30, so if noted, these nodules require further workup.
-Lesions smaller than 1 cm and less than 10 Hounsefield units on CT scan are generally considered benign and do not necessarily require further workup.[13]
+Results from many studies have shown an incidence of adrenal nodules of up to 10% in the older population.[12]
+Benign adrenal adenomas are rarely seen in patients younger than 30, so if noted, these nodules require further evaluation.
+Lesions smaller than 1 cm and less than 10 Hounsfield units on computed tomography scans are generally considered benign and do not necessarily require further workup.[13]

 Pathophysiology

-1. Extraordinarily increased expression of aberrant G-protein-coupled receptors, located throughout the membranes of specific cells capable of producing estrogen via specific corresponding ligands.[17][18]
+- One mechanism is an extraordinarily increased expression of aberrant G-protein-coupled receptors located throughout the membranes of specific cells capable of producing estrogen via specific corresponding ligands.[20][21]

-3. Specific mutations with several variable types, including germline and somatic mutations that are evident in approximately 50% of those affected with bilateral macronodular adrenal hyperplasia (BMAH).[20]
+- Specific mutations with several variable types, including germline and somatic mutations are evident in approximately 50% of those affected with bilateral macronodular adrenal hyperplasia.[23]

 Histopathology

-In most cases, nodular cortical hyperplasia is ACTH-independent.
-The glands are massively enlarged, mimicking a neoplasm.
+With ACTH-independent cortical nodular hyperplasia, the glands are massively enlarged, mimicking a neoplasm.
 In the later stages, cortical nodules sometimes show a transformation from diffuse hyperplasia; these nodules are yellow and vary in size from 0.2 to larger than 4.0 cm.
 The nodules are composed of fasciculata-type clear cells, reticularis-type cells, or a mixture of both cell types.
-Distinct nodules with zona glomerulosa hyperplasia and intervening cortical atrophy are observed in children with McCune-Albright syndrome.[21][22]
+Distinct nodules with zona glomerulosa hyperplasia and intervening cortical atrophy are observed in children with McCune-Albright syndrome.[24][25]

 History and Physical